fyne-io/developer.fyne.io/started/layouts.md

 ### Grid

 Grid layout arranges items equally in the available space.
-A number of columns is specified, objects will be positioned horizontally until the number of columns is reached at which point a new row is started.
+A number of columns is specified, with objects being positioned horizontally until the number of columns is reached at which point a new row is started.
-All objectts have the same size, that is width divided by column total and the height will be total height divided by the number of rows required.
+All objects have the same size, that is width divided by column total and the height will be total height divided by the number of rows required.
 Minus padding.

 {% include layout.html name="grid" %}